Shinydude100/Shinydude100.github.io/auth.md

 # Auth.md

 ## Agent Registration
 This domain operates as a zero-trust, public-facing portfolio.
 Traditional registration is not enforced.

-To satisfy automated protocol linters, the standard standalone registration flow is documented below.
+## Agent Verified
+Because this is a public edge node, you do not need to send an `ID-JAG`.

+## User Claimed
+User claiming is bypassed for public access.

 ## Standalone Registration Flow

-Because this is a public edge node, agents can register anonymously using the `none` identity and credential types advertised in our authorization server metadata.
+To satisfy automated protocol linters, agents can register anonymously using the `none` identity and credential types advertised in our metadata.

 ### Request
 ```http